Unified Fast Cards

 Discovery & Research

-Methods: User Content analysis, OEM-specific audits, internal benchmarking, analytics review
+Methods: Content analysis, OEM-specific audits, internal benchmarking, analytics review

 Younger Audiences Prefer Varied Tonality: Young people are interested in both serious and lighthearted content.
 While they consume serious topics like health and world news, they are equally drawn to clickbait topics in entertainment, travel, and beauty.